stel-dare/algorithmscripting/content/post/convert-celsius-to-fahrenheit.md

 <!--more-->

 ---
-## Applying the formula
+## Applying The Formula
-Let's write a function that takes a temeperation in Celsius and converts it to Fahrenheit.
+Let's write a function that takes a temeperature in Celsius and converts it to Fahrenheit.

 {{< highlight js >}}
 function convertToFahrenheit(celsius){